 Donors to the Crop Trust include governments from developing and developed countries, foundations, the private sector and individuals.
-Together donors have contributed over USD 542m (including endowment fund contributions, a concessional loan and project and operational funding) to the Crop Trust's work as at 31 December 2019.
+Together donors have contributed over USD 626 million (including endowment fund contributions, a concessional loan and project and operational funding) to the Crop Trust's work as at 31 December 2021.

 The Crop Trust is building an endowment fund, the recurring income from which will be sufficient to guarantee the conservation and the ready availability of the biological foundation of all major agricultural crops, forever.
-It currently has USD 278m paid in in contributions (including a concessional loan) from a wide array of donors with a non-current endowment fund market value of approximately USD 312.8m as at 31 December 2019.
+It currently has USD 245 million in paid contributions plus a EUR 50 million concessional loan from a wide array of donors with a non-current endowment fund market value of approximately USD 398 million as at 31 December 2021.
 95% of the endowment contributions received have been provided by Governments.

 The investment objective for the Crop Trust's endowment fund is that it is highly diversified and structured for the long-term so that it can withstand short-term market dislocations, whether positive or negative.
 The key objective of the fund is to earn returns sufficient to outpace spending, maintaining the Fund's real purchasing power over time and, if possible, grow it.
-With this goal in mind, and given the 4% cap on spending adopted by the Crop Trust, the Fund aims to attain an annualized real total return of at least 4%, net of fees, over rolling ten-year periods.
+With this goal in mind and given the 4% cap on spending adopted by the Crop Trust, the Fund aims to attain an annualized real total return of at least 4%, net of fees, over rolling ten-year periods.

-To date approximately USD 47.5m has been allocated by the Crop Trust to long-term grants with the CGIAR international research centers that hold the international crop collections.
-The Crop Trust also contributes to the operational costs associated with running the Svalbard Global Seed Vault, in conjunction with our partners (the Government of Norway and the Nordic Gene Resource Centre).
-The support provided by the endowment fund comes solely from investment income earned.
-The actual contributions invested in the endowment fund are not drawn on.
-The fund allows the Crop Trust to fulfill its purpose: to create a permanent legacy of support for the key international collections of critical importance to our food supply.
+To date approximately USD 63 million has been allocated by the Crop Trust to support long-term grants with the Consortium of International Agricultural Research Centers (CGIAR) international research centers that hold the international crop collections.
+The Crop Trust also contributes to the operational costs associated with running the Svalbard Global Seed Vault, in conjunction with our partners, the Government of Norway and the Nordic Gene Resource Centre and the Secretariat of the Pacific Community (SPC).
+The support provided by the endowment fund comes solely from investment income earned i.e., the actual contributions invested in the endowment fund are not drawn on.
+The fund allows the Crop Trust to fulfil its purpose: to create a permanent legacy of support for the key international collections of critical importance to our food supply.

-Principal Activities of the Crop Trust Include:
+Principal activities of the Crop Trust include:

 - (1) Rescuing the seeds in endangered national crop collections; - (2) Funding the ongoing maintenance of vital global crop collections; - (3) Documenting the characteristics of conserved seeds so that collections are useful for plant breeders; - (4) Sponsoring and improving global information systems for managing and sharing crop genetic data, massively enhancing access, and therefore options, for plant breeders everywhere.
-Part of this work is being done in collaboration with USDA; - (5) Funding of the ultimate safety back-up facility the Svalbard Global Seed Vault deep in the Arctic permafrost in which currently 992,032 duplicates of the world's seed collections are being stored, originating from every country on earth.
+Part of this work is being done in collaboration with the United States Department of Agriculture (USDA); - (5) Funding of the ultimate safety back-up facility the Svalbard Global Seed Vault deep in the Arctic permafrost where currently 1,145,693 duplicates of the world's seed collections are being stored, originating from every country on earth.